pozil/apex-dependency-injection/README.md

 # Apex Dependency Injection

-This repository demonstrates Apex Dependency Injection with a sample shipping service that allows to generate tracking numbers.
+This repository demonstrates Apex Dependency Injection with a sample shipping service (`ShippingService`) that allows to generate tracking numbers.

 ## Configuration

-The sample shipping service provides two mock implementations: FedEx and DHL.<br/>
+This sample provides two shipping service mock implementations: `FedExImpl` and `DHLImpl`.
-The service implementations are configured in a `Service_Implementations__mdt` custom metadata.
-The `Shipping__c` key of the custom metadata must map to a comma-delimited list of implementations such as `DHL,FedEx`.<br/>
-The injector uses that list to load the service implementation classes with an `Impl` suffix (`DHLImpl` and `FedExImpl`).

 ## Usage